+Of the many attractive aspects of Historic Charleston that draw both visitors and residents alike has of course included the built environment of the city, particularly the residential neighborhoods on the peninsula.
+Charleston is a trove of historic architecture, in boroughs that are deliberately preserved and maintained with their genuine character intact.
 As an architecture nerd who loves historic homes, I’m always ready to unleash onto the one question I inevitably hear when touring historic homes in Charleston:

 Charleston has modest origins: a colonial fort on the edge of civilization; an early attempt at a stronghold for England in the southern colonies.
-The peninsula was a prize in the late 1600s, but one fraught with danger from every direction.

 As the fortified walls of a modest provincial port arose within the high ground of the peninsula, Charles Town was growing rapidly into a market city, serving as the coastal face for inland agricultural plantations.